October 1974

 Randy Newman performs at the Atlanta Symphony Hall, accompanied by an eighty-seven- piece symphony orchestra.
 Conducting the orchestra is Randy's uncle, Emil Newman.

-Top of the charts: Olivia Newton-John's "I Honestly Love You" (pop single); the Beach Boys's Endless Summer (pop album).
+Top of the LP charts: The Beach Boys's Endless Summer (pop album).

 6